fourdollars/go-playground/fcgi-spawner/README.md

 │   └── webhook/        # Example Application 3 (Webhook handler)
-├── configs/            # Nginx and systemd configuration templates ├── scripts/            # Automation scripts for building and deploying ├── web/                # Output directory for compiled .fcgi files (simulates /var/www/html) ├── go.mod
+├── configs/            # Nginx and systemd configuration templates ├── scripts/            # Automation scripts for building and deploying ├── web/                # Directory for compiled .fcgi files (to be mounted into the Docker container) ├── go.mod
 ├── Dockerfile          # For containerized deployment
 └── README.md